beliaev-maksim/automatic-installer/README.md

 # Project tricks
 1. Make backend running even if we compile it to exe

-modified python-shell to make it run exe files, also I use a trick that I say path to python is my compile python_code.exe and my script is null, then I commented lines in python-shell where check for script length occurred In communicator.js for the build version use:
+modify python-shell to make it run exe files, also I use a trick that I say path to python is my compile python_code.exe and my script is null, then I commented lines in python-shell where check for script length occurred In communicator.js for the build version use:
 ~~~